generation-DELON02/monica_cafe_mini_project/README.md

 • I need to be sure my app has been tested and proven to work well.

 ## How To:
+This is a program that runs on the command line (CLI).
 Simply run the file, and follow the instructions in the terminal

+## Key learnings:
+• Reading and writing to both .txt files and .csv files
+• Writing MYSQL queries to access or update any row in the database